Level 1 – Foundation Phase

 • Standard Session: 20 minutes

-Complete 1–2 rounds as written, including the full Cool-Down & Mobility.
+Complete 1 - 2 rounds as written, including full Cool-Down & Mobility.

-Complete 2 rounds, move more fluidly between exercises, and spend extra time in the Cool-Down & Mobility.
+Complete 2 rounds, and spend extra time in Cool-Down & Mobility.

-All time estimates include Warm-Up, Conditioning Flow, and Cool-Down & Mobility.
+All time estimates include Warm-Up, Movement Flow, and Cool-Down.

 Warm-Up Movements

-• Gentle marching or step in place — 60 seconds
+• March in place or step lightly — 60 seconds

 • Arm swings (forward & backward) — 10 each